-Multifunctional proinflammatory cytokine involved in a central function in local and systemic inflammation.
-TNF-alpha is one of the best-studied representatives of the so-called TNF/TNFR superfamily, a cytokine system that plays a central role in the immune response and organogenesis, especially of the lymphatic system.
-It plays a central role in the pathogenesis of psoriasis and other inflammatory processes (Crohn's disease, arthritis; pathogenesis of contact allergy).
-It causes haemorrhagic necrosis in certain tumours.
+Multifunctional proinflammatory cytokine centrally involved in local and systemic inflammation.
+TNF-alpha is one of the best studied members of the so-called TNF/TNFR superfamily, a cytokine system that plays central roles in the immune response and in organogenesis, especially of the lymphatic system.
+Thus, it plays a central role in the pathogenesis of psoriasis as well as other inflammatory processes (Crohn's disease, arthritides; pathogenesis of contact allergy).
+It causes hemorrhagic necrosis in certain tumors.

 General informationThis section has been translated automatically.

 TNF-α exists biologically in soluble or transmembrane-bound form.
 TNF-α molecules interact with at least 2 receptors (tumor necrosis factor receptor superfamily member 1A(TNFRSF1A) or tumor necrosis factor receptor superfamily member 1B (TNFRSF1B).
 The interaction of TNF-α with its receptors activates signaling cascades that can lead to apoptosis (via caspase-8; see caspases below) and cell activation (via NF-κB) (Note: NF-kappaB (nuclear factor-kappa B) is a fast-acting primary transcription factor present in all cell types.
 It is involved in cellular responses to stimuli such as cytokines and stress and plays a key role in regulating the immunological response to infection/ see also under transcription factors).